Multicoloured words that read, 'Too Greater for Hate'.

 Hate Crime Plan

-October 2020 saw a comprehensive new plan launch outlining how hate crime will be tackled and communities brought together in Greater Manchester over the next three years.
+October 2020 saw a comprehensive plan launch outlining how hate crime will be tackled and communities brought together in Greater Manchester over the three years.

-The plan to tackle hate crime will raise awareness of hate crimes and encourage people to report them, while also improving support for victims of hate incidents.
+The plan to tackle hate crime aimed to raise awareness of hate crimes and encourage people to report them, while also improving support for victims of hate incidents.

 Hate crime is defined as ‘any criminal offences perceived, by the victim or any other person, to be motivated by hostility, prejudice, towards someone based on a personal characteristic’.
 In Greater Manchester hate crime is monitored across six strands: race, religion, sexual orientation, trans identity, disability and alternative subcultures.